harvard-dce/django-canvas-api-token/README.rst

 License
 -------
-django-canvas-api-token is licensed under the Apache 2.0 license
+django-canvas-api-token is licensed under the BSD license

 Copyright
 ---------